openharmony/docs/en/application-dev/reference/apis-connectivity-kit/errorcode-nfc.md

 5. Binding with the NFC service has not been established.

 **Solution**
-1. Check whether the NFC parameters match the API to invoke.
+1. Check whether the NFC parameters match the API to call.
-2. Enable NFC for the device.
+2. Instruct the user to enable NFC if it is disabled.
 3. Connect to the tag and then perform the read and write operations.
 4. Touch and read the card again.
 5. Exit the app and read the card again.